Click on the links below for FAQs on that topic:

 2. Is it possible to have a free trial?

 Free 30-day trials are available to libraries and institutions considering a subscription.
 If you are an individual and would like to try out the site, find out if your library or organization already subscribes or is interested in a free trial.
-Librarians and administrators can sign up for a trial here.
+Librarians and administrators in North and South America, please contact us for a free trial here; librarians and administrators outside North and South America please contact us for a free trial here.

 3. Are discounts available to consortia and consortia members?